alphagov/govuk-brand-guidelines/src/logo-system/logo-elements/index.md

 <div class="app-top-border">

-### Primary Blue background
+### Primary blue background

-When using on a Primary Blue background, the wordmark colour should use White and Accent Teal.
+When using on a Primary blue background, the wordmark colour should use White and Accent teal.

 </div>
 <div>